Wednesday, September 21, 2022

 Indy's "boss fight" with the sword-wielding Arab is one of the most inspired action encounters in movie-making history.
 It's a laugh out loud moment if you've never seen it, and perfectly encapsulates "don't bring a knife to a gun fight" without making our hero seem like a cold-blooded killer.

 Indy's sorrowful chat with Belloq at the bar is a superb example of how to stage a confrontation without any shots fired or punches thrown.
 Neither man will concede to the other, and the scene ends in a stalemate (luckily for Indy).
 Gotta love Indy's line: "You want to talk to God?
-Let's go see him together.
+Let's go see Him together.
 I've got nothing better to do!"

 This line creates a very interesting question in the mind of the discerning viewer.
 Does Indy believe in God?
 There is evidence enough in all the films to suggest he may or he may not.
 I personally think he does, but he wrestles with the idea throughout his life, and in Raiders, he clearly shows a more agnostic approach.
 Before departing on the adventure, Indy assures Brody that he is not a superstitious fellow, suggesting that he doesn't put a lot of stock into the Biblical lore behind the Ark.
 This is more bravado than careful thought, on Indy's part.
 By the end of the third movie, Indy has reconnected more fully with his faith, not surprising given he was raised by a God-fearing father.